Amy Helms, LMSW, MS, CEDRD, RD, LD, CLT

-Amy Helms, LMSW, MS, RD, LD, CLT is the founder of New Hope Counseling and Wellness Center, LLC.
-She is an experienced clinician and believes in the power of human connection and self-compassion to foster growth and powerful transformation.
+Amy Helms, LMSW, MS, CEDRD, RD, LD, CLT is an experienced clinician and believes in the power of human connection and self-compassion to foster growth and powerful transformation.
 Amy has dedicated her career to counseling, supervising, and teaching in the field of nutrition, body image, intuitive eating, eating disorders, and infertility, women’s health, and food allergies.

 Amy understands the importance of continuing education and being current on the latest evidenced based treatments.
-She does this through memberships in professional organizations including the National Social Work Association, SC Chapter National Association Social Workers, Academy of Nutrition and Dietetics, Sports Cardiovascular and Wellness Nutrition (SCAN), Nutrition Entrepreneurs (NE), and Academy of Eating Disorders (AED), International Association Eating Disorder Professionals, International Federation Eating Disorder Professionals, and Eating Disorder Pro.
-Additionally, she serves as an advocate for Sexual Trauma Services of the Midlands.
-She is the leader for Project HEAL Midlands of South Carolina Chapter, and a member of the Project Heal HEALers Circle.
+She does this through memberships in professional organizations including the International Association of Eating Disorder Professionals, International Federation Eating Disorder Professionals, and Eating Disorder Pro.
+She is the coordinator for the South Carolina Eating Disorder Association (SCEDA) and leader for Project HEAL Midlands of South Carolina Chapter, and a member of the Project Heal HEALers Circle.

-New Hope Counseling and Wellness Center enables patients to receive both nutrition and counseling services either together or separately depending upon your individual needs.
+New Hope Counseling and Wellness Center enables patients to receive both nutrition and counseling services.
+Our team can answer your questions and determine what is best for you.